Spread the love

 The Malabar Giant Squirrel, also known as the Indian Giant Squirrel, is a species of tree squirrel endemic to the Western Ghats.

-See also Exploring the Incredible World Heritage Sites of Himachal Pradesh
+See also Exploring Pakistan's World Heritage Sites

 It is listed as Endangered on the IUCN Red List due to its population size, which is estimated to be around 10,000 individuals.
 The species is threatened by habitat loss and fragmentation due to deforestation and agricultural expansion.